timjbruce/reinvent_cvra_bootcamp/README.md

 ask deploy
 ```

+### Cleanup
+//todo
+Delete the CVRA stack that you deployed.

 #### Ideas for Customization and Enhancement
+Hopefully, this Bootcamp was able to show you how to make use
+of the data collected by a connected vehicle.
+Here are some ideas
+to make enhancements and improvements from here:
 * Adjust the IAM role for more granular permissions
 * Develop account linking for the CarGuru skill to read
 back information for linked VINs
 * Create an authenticated API to access the VehicleTripTable (API Gateway, Lambda, Cognito)
+* Enhance CarGuru to grab the latest fuel prices in a certain location